 Your policies and procedures (also known as “P&P”) won’t mean a thing if your cardholders don’t know them or don’t understand them.
 Communicating this information to them is essential for a successful card program.
 Whether your business manages a Purchasing Card or a Travel Card, here are some ways to effectively communicate.

 In the not-so-distant past, a hard copy, printed manual would have been how information regarding your card program would be disbursed to its users.
 Now that digital means of communicating are not only possible but commonplace, that’s no longer the case.
 Ditch the ink and paper and go digital instead.
 You’ll still create a manual — only this time, “print” it as PDF document that can be shared online.
-A simple stand-alone website or a page on your existing company website can be the gateway to share the information with your cardholders.
+A simple page on a company website or a page on your secure company intranet can be the gateway to share the information with your cardholders.
 If you want added security, you can require a username and password be entered to access the information.

 Educating your cardholders is the single most effective way of communicating your P&P. Via training, you can feel secure in knowing that your employees are aware of your standards, and moreover, that they understand them and how they work within the corporate credit card system.